devsacti/ITservice/README.md

+# Overview
+* Intro
+	* URL
+	* URL and HTTP

-# Approaching to Web service Application on Network
+# Intro : Approaching to Web service Application on Network

 I think WEB-APP can be figuratively mapped with 'Electronic Vending machine'.

 The Electronic vending machine you encounter has 'front' and 'back'.

-It is waiting for clients that canbe human(or other calls of web service like chrome you are using)
+It is waiting for calls of client that canbe humans or other calls of web service like chrome you are using).

-clients call the WEB-APP(Web service Application) by URL.
+Clients call the WEB-APP(Web service Application) by URL.

 ## URL : Uniform Resource Locater
 (ex)www.google.com